vSphere ESXi 6.5, 6.7, 7.0 – Unable to take quiesced snapshot

 An error occurred while saving the snapshot: Failed to quiesce the virtual machine.

-As always with standard troubleshooting, I restarted the VM, checked for VSS provider errors, and insured that the Windows Services involved with snapshots were in their correct state and configuration.
+Performing standard troubleshooting, I restarted the VM, checked for VSS provider errors, and confirmed that the Windows Services involved with snapshots were in their correct state and configuration.
 Unfortunately this had no effect, and everything was configured the way it should be.

 I also tried to re-install VMWare tools, which had no effect.